Hierarch123/NLU/README.md

 # Evidence Detection Model using RandomForest

 ## Project Overview:
-This project develops a RandomForest classifier for the task of evidence detection, which is part of the COMP34812 coursework.
+This project develops a RandomForest classifier for the task of evidence detection.
 It involves preprocessing text data, training a RandomForest model, and predicting whether the evidence supports a given claim.

 ## Installation:
 Before running the code, ensure that the following Python packages are installed: